After 12 hours of research evaluating 55 products, we picked Sun Bum Moisturizing Sunscreen Lotion as our top choice.

 Hydrate your skin: whether you wish to drink water or coconut water, ensure you drink enough to keep your body and skin hydrated.
 If you travel, drink at least 2 liters of water and do not compromise on it.
 Lacking water in the body will cause your skin to dry and to get more sensitive toward the sunlight.
 Consider drinking aloe vera juices if you travel to an exotic country and drink enough mineral water if you reside in large, busy cities.

 Exfoliate your skin: to remove the dead cells and boost blood circulation, you need to exfoliate your skin on a regular basis.
-Before any long-term sun exposure, you should exfoliate approximately within 3 days.
+Before any long-term sun exposure, you should exfoliate approximately within three days.
 Removing dead cells will help the skin absorb better the protection of the suncream.

 Take it easy: do not go to the sun straight after — instead alternate shades and rays, so the skin has sufficient time to adapt.
 If you are at the beach and dig into the water, re-apply enough cream to stay protected.
 Always apply an after-sun cream to ensure your skin gets the right balance of hydration.